 World Thinking Day 2015 - Each year on February 22, World Thinking Day, girls participate in activities and projects with global themes to honor their sister Girl Guides and Girl Scouts in other countries.
 World Thinking Day is part of the World Association of Girl Guides and Girl Scouts Global Action Theme (GAT) based on the United Nation's Millennium Development Goals (MDGs), which aim to improve the lives of the world's poorest people.
-Check back in January 2015 to find the World Thinking Day Patch Requirements for your age level.
+Click here to find the World Thinking Day Award Requirements for your age level.

 Stockings for Children - The holidays are time for giving so others may receive.
 Girls are encouraged to fill stockings for children in need, children's pediatric units at hospitals, victims of natural disasters, etc. Contact your local hospital, Salvation Army, service organization or church to donate items.
 Fill stockings with personal items, small toys, candy, games, pencils, pens, jewelry, etc. Each girl who donates at least one filled stocking may purchace the Stockings for Children patch.